Patten Gymnasium

 Patten Gymnasium is the name of two multi-purpose gymnasiums (one past and one present) in Evanston, Illinois, United States, on the campus of Northwestern University.
 The original building, designed by George Washington Maher, opened in 1909 and was home to the Northwestern Wildcats men's basketball team until 1940, when it was demolished to make room for the construction of the Technological Institute.
 The current Patten Gymnasium opened in 1940 and hosted the men's basketball team for 12 years before Welsh-Ryan Arena opened in 1952.
 The ivy-lined building has the doors and statues from the old gym.
 It currently is the home to the women's fencing team, intramural sports program and also has offices and locker rooms for the women's lacrosse, field hockey, and men's and women's soccer teams.
-It is named for James A. Patten, former Evanston mayor, philanthropist, commodities broker and NU board of trustees president.
+It is named for James A. Patten, former Evanston mayor, philanthropist and NU board of trustees president.

 In 1999, the swimming pool area, which had been unused since 1987, was renovated and transformed into the Gleacher Golf Center.
 At the time that it opened, the Gleacher Center was the only facility of its kind in collegiate golf, featuring a 2000 sqft pitching and putting green with an adjacent sand trap.